-Where the Crawdads Sing is one of the most highly anticipated new movies for 2022, having been adapted by Reece Witherspoon's production company Hello Sunshine from Delia Owen’s novel of the same name.
+Where the Crawdads Sing was one of the most highly anticipated movies for 2022, having been adapted by Reece Witherspoon's production company Hello Sunshine from Delia Owen’s novel of the same name.

 - How to watch Where the Crawdads Sing